TYPES OF NBNTM COVERAGE

 Get in touch with our team:

-NBN Fibre, also called NBN Fixed Line, connects your house or apartment block to the internet via a fibre-optic cable, laid either above or below ground depending on your area.
-This is known as Fibre To The Premise (FTTP), with the fibre optic cable made of glass using light to transmit data to your place superfast. #lightspeed
+nbn Fibre, also called nbn Fixed Line, connects your house or apartment block to the internet via a fibre-optic cable, laid either above or below ground depending on your area.
+This is known as Fibre to the Premise (FTTP), with the fibre optic cable made of glass using light to transmit data to your place.

-Fibre To The Node (FTTN) and Fibre To The Curb (FTTC) connect to a node near your house or to the curb near your house respectively.
-Keep up to date with the latest NBN developments by signing up for our updates.
+Fibre to the Node (FTTN) and Fibre to the Curb (FTTC) connect to a node near your house or to the curb near your house respectively.

 NBN Fixed Wireless

-NBN Fixed Wireless still relies on the same fibre-optic cables used for NBN Fibre.
-However, to finish the NBN journey, a signal is aimed from a local transmission tower (base station) to an antenna fitted on the roof of your house. #ETphonehome
+nbn Fixed Wireless relies on the same fibre-optic cables used for nbn Fibre.
+However, to finish the nbn journey, a signal is aimed from a local transmission tower (base station) to an antenna fitted on the roof of your house. #ETphonehome

-This type of NBN has been created to connect homes in less densely populated areas when NBN Fibre is not possible.
-NBN Fixed Wireless provides a more reliable service than broadband over a mobile wireless network because it's been designed to service a predictable amount of users in a certain location.
+This type of nbn has been created to connect homes in less densely populated areas when nbn Fibre is not possible.

-When NBN is live and running through your area, all you have to do is sign up to one of our NBN plans to finish your NBN connection journey!
-Then you'll be ready to make the switch to superfast NBN and enjoy the feeling of reliable broadband internet. #jobdone
+When nbn is live and running through your area, all you have to do is sign up to one of our nbn plans to finish your nbn connection journey!
+Then you'll be ready to make the switch to nbn and enjoy the feeling of reliable broadband internet. #jobdone

 Want to talk NBN?